Bimbonium/simple_shell/README.md

 This is a simple shell.
-It executes commands, including arguments.
+It should execute commands, including arguments.
 It can be used with or without a full path name.

 It can be used to execute standard commands in the PATH such as ls and pwd